 Brasserie van Noordt

 A 2016 addition to the Spaarndammerbuurt’s “restaurant plein” (at the crossroads of Spaarndammerstraat, Assendelftstraat and Van Noordtstraat you’ve got Bar Mick, Café de Walvis and now El Hermano de Kique too), Brasserie van Noordt is filling the meaty hole that Dophert is leaving.
 Their menu includes ribs, roast chicken, curries, burgers and other carnivorous offerings, as well as sandwiches and salads at lunchtime.
 Food-wise, I’ve not been too impressed so far BUT they do have the sunniest terrace on the plein served up with plenty of chilled rosé and La Chouffe…

 I don’t usually review chains, and while there’s nothing wrong with Bagels & Beans, it wouldn’t usually make a list such as this for that reason alone.
 However, the complete lack of breakfast and brunch options in the Spaarndammerbuurt merits Bagels & Beans getting a mention as it’s currently the only place I can roll out of bed to in the morning.
 There is one caveat, however: I am deeply upset that they no longer serve my favourite bagel – the pastrami, cream cheese and pickles with mustard sauce.
 B&B, if you’re reading this, BRING IT BACK!!!

 PS.
 If you are a chef/restaurateur thinking of opening a brunch place in Amsterdam, please please please come to the Spaarndammerbuurt!
 If you are any good, you will get free social media marketing from me every weekend as I sit there drinking your flat whites and instagramming about you 🙂

-This post was originally published on 30 August 2016, and was most recently updated on 8 February 2017 to reflect that fact that several restaurants have closed down and been replaced by others.
+This post was originally published on 30 August 2016, and was most recently updated on 17 August 2017 to reflect that fact that several restaurants have closed down and been replaced by others.